HePeng2016/FrequentSubgraphMining/README.md

       0   5   3
       0   6   3

-The first line indicate the 0'th subgraph matched the 3'th supergraph, and the 0'th subgraph appears three times in the 3'th supergraph.
+The first line indicate the 0'th subgraph matched the 3'th supergraph, and the 0'th subgraph appears four times in the 3'th supergraph.

 If -Verbose is selected there are more detail information appears in the output file.
 The format of output file is as follow: